nikitasonkin/CyberNewsBot/README.md

 - `skipped_news_ud.json: Articles skipped with reason, timestamp, and fail count`
 - ` app.log: Debug logs and events`
 - ` run_times.txt: Each run’s timestamp`

-## Logging
--`Logs are stored in app.log and include detailed information about the script's execution, including errors and processed articles.`

 ## License
 -`This project is licensed under the MIT License.`